-Do you have an old restraining order that you want removed?
+Do you have an old restraining order that you want to have removed?
 Here’s how to do it, even if your restraining order is permanent.

 Restraining orders (also known as permanent protective orders) are court orders that forbid someone from interacting with another person.
-Whether it’s in-person, digitally or over the phone, the restrained person is prohibited from contacting the protected person for a definite amount of time.
+Whether it’s in-person, digitally, or over the phone, the restrained person is prohibited from contacting the protected person for a specified amount of time.
 They can be temporary or permanent.

 Although the laws vary from state to state, restraining orders are relatively easy to obtain.
 Unfortunately, for this reason, they’re not always warranted and can debilitate the lives of those who are actually innocent.
 If you or someone you know wants to remove an old restraining order, understand that not all hope is lost.
 We’ll discuss how to file a restraining order, as well as how to get one removed.

 Please note: This article is not a substitute for legal advice.
 Contact an attorney to obtain legal counsel that’s specific to your case.

 Restraining orders are very common in cases of domestic and sexual violence, as well as harassment and stalking.
 The legal requirements for obtaining a restraining order vary by state, but there must be some sort of rationale for a restraining order to be granted.
 In Colorado specifically, individuals seeking a restraining order must prove that their life is in immediate danger to be granted a restraining order.